 While his claims were widely derided as unlikely if not impossible, SS-Obergruppenführer und General der Polizei.
 Höherer SS- und Polizeiführer Erich von dem Bach-Zalewski, the commander of the German forces during the Warsaw uprising, in 1951 took partial credit for the suicide.
 He claimed to have gotten the cyanide capsule to Goering somehow; as evidence, he produced some cyanide capsules similar to the one used by the Reichsmarschall (the serial numbers were close, so apparently they came from the same batch).
 He did not explain how the capsules got from him to Goering.

 |Erich von dem Bach-Zalewski.|

 Why Bach-Zalewski later took "credit" for Goering's suicide is a mystery.
 Many odd and perhaps fanciful tales were told during the voluminous testimony of former Wehrmacht officers throughout the sequence of trials that followed the first Nuremberg proceeding.
-In early 1950s Germany, being seen as loyal to the Nazi end was fashionable in certain circles.
-These were the peak days of the Stahlhelm League (largely seen as a crypto-Nazi post-war veterans organization).
+In early 1950s Germany, being seen as loyal to the end was fashionable in certain circles.
+These were the peak days of the Stahlhelm League (largely seen as a crypto-fascist post-war veterans organization).
 Since Bach-Zalewski was arrested in August 1945 and remained in prison until 1949, his direct participation in the Goering suicide in 1946 was unlikely.
 So, Bach-Zalewski may simply have been grandstanding.